nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 -  The extent is automatically set when using ``nest.spatial.free``, however, it is still possible to set the extent yourself by passing the ``extent`` variable to the object.

--  All layer element positions must be *within* the layer’s extent.
+-  All element positions must be *within* the layer’s extent.
    Elements may be placed on the perimeter of the extent as long as no periodic boundary conditions are used; see
    Sec. \ :ref:`2.4 <sec:periodic>`.